GiuseppeManai/ysc4224/README.md

 You will submit your code in this repo and then the final notebook / script with in Canvas

 You can come up with your own implementation or follow the instructions provided in class.

+A project plan template can be found at https://bit.ly/3DIV1O6